FabL-B/OC_Projet10/readme.md

 ### Logged-in user
 - Create a new project
 - Add contributors to a project
-- Create tickets linked to a project
+- Create issues linked to a project
-- Update or delete tickets
+- Update or delete issues
 - Manage contributors for a project
-- Create comments for a ticket
+- Create comments for an issue
-- View accessible projects and their tickets
+- View accessible projects and their issues

 ## Project Installation